'Border closed' to irregular migration, Blinken says in Mexico meeting | Politics

 President Joe Biden's administration has been undoing Trump-era immigration policies that closed off routes to asylum in the United States, while trying to dissuade new arrivals until the system for legal migration is overhauled.
 "President Biden is committed to reforming our immigration system and ensuring safe, orderly and humane processing at our border.
 Those things will take time," Blinken said.

-Economy Minister Tatiana Clouthier said during her meeting with Blinken that Lopez Obrador saw the new USMCA North American trade deal as a major tool for the post-coronavirus recovery and was willing to work with Biden on making supply chains more resilient to shocks like the pandemic.
+Economy Minister Tatiana Clouthier said during her talks with Blinken that Lopez Obrador saw the new USMCA North American trade deal as a tool for the post-coronavirus recovery and was willing to work with Biden on making supply chains more resilient to shocks like the pandemic.
+In the afternoon, Blinken turned to Canada, holding meetings with Prime Minister Justin Trudeau and Foreign Minister Marc Garneau.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)